YueUW/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

+### Motivation:
+This is a data science project on building pipeline to classify messages in disaster into different categories.
+This project is to deepen my understanding on how to use ETL and machine learning pipelines.

+### Files:
+- app
+| - template
+| |- master.html  # main page of web app
+| |- go.html  # classification result page of web app
+|- run.py  # Flask file that runs app

+- data
+|- disaster_categories.csv  # data to process
+|- disaster_messages.csv  # data to process
+|- process_data.py
+|- DisasterResponse.db   # database to save clean data to

+- models
+|- train_classifier.py
+|- classifier.pkl  # saved model

+- README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.